renocrypt/reno-business/content/en/blog/industry-n-enterprise.md

 > ...
 These industries ultimately flow to the so-called ...

-**Terminal Consumer Service Industry** (for example, medical facilities and drugs eventually reach hospitals, and chips eventually reach consumer electronics companies) to provide services.
+**Terminal Consumer Service Industry** or *consumer industry* (for example, medical facilities and drugs eventually reach hospitals, and chips eventually reach consumer electronics companies) to provide services.
 At the same time, there is a large industry called **enterprise services** that serves upstream companies.